 Step 1: Attend Police Academy

 Many aspiring law enforcement professionals start their careers at police academies after earning a high school diploma.
-While a criminal justice degree is not technically required, it may give officers an advantage in advancing to higher jobs within a department.
+While a criminal justice degree is not technically required, it can give officers an advantage in advancing to higher jobs within a department.

-Police academy training can include not only coursework and practical training but also intensive physical and psychological training.
+Police academy training includes not only coursework and practical training but also intensive physical and psychological training.
 Depending on the jurisdiction, cadets attend a state, municipal, community, or institute-based police academy.
 Typical coursework covers first aid, investigative practices, motor vehicle law, patrol procedures, emergency driving techniques, criminal law, defensive tactics, and firearms, among other topics.
 Cadets must also complete “boot camp” courses designed to train future officers for the physical demands of the role throughout the program.
 Depending on the type of academy, training can last from 12 weeks to 12 months.

 Step 2: Gain On-the-Job Experience